benfaerber/rest_parser/README.md

 Not all features have been ported over, mostly because they are security risks and/or super niche.
 One example is [running Javascript to transform responses](https://www.jetbrains.com/help/idea/exploring-http-syntax.html#per_request_variables) in the Jetbrains flavor.

-Note that this is just a parser, so by supported I mean the listed feature is able to be parsed.
-Its up the implementor to setup the behavior for each feature.
+Note that this is just a parser, so by supported I mean the listed feature are able to be parsed.
+It's up to the implementor to setup the behavior for each feature.
 Checkout the [rest_to_curl](https://github.com/benfaerber/rest_parser/blob/master/rest_to_curl/src/main.rs) to see this library in action.

 ### Supported